binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     sudo netstat -tlpn

 As per the previous netstat outputs, we see that `sunrpc` is listening on a port and was started by `rpcbind` with the PID of `1498`.
-Now Sun Remote Procedure Call is running on port `111` (The same port that `portmap` used to listen on).
+Sun Remote Procedure Call is running on port `111` (the same port that `portmap` used to listen on).
 Netstat can tell you the port, but we have confirmed it with the nmap scan above.
-Rpcbind is used by NFS (as mentioned above, `rpcbind` is a dependency of nfs-common) and as we do not need or want our web server to be a NFS file server, we can get rid of the `rpcbind` package.
-If for what ever reason you do actually need the port mapper, then make sure you lock down which hosts/networks it will respond to by modifying the `/etc/hosts.deny` and `/etc/hosts.allow` as seen in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs).
+Rpcbind is used by NFS (as mentioned above, `rpcbind` is a dependency of nfs-common) and as we do not need or want our web server to be a NFS file server, we can remove the `rpcbind` package.
+If, for what ever reason you do actually need the port mapper, then make sure you lock down which hosts/networks it will respond to by modifying the `/etc/hosts.deny` and `/etc/hosts.allow` as seen in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs).

 {linenos=off, lang=Bash}
     dpkg-query -l '*rpc*'

-Shows us that `rpcbind` is installed and gives us other details.
-Now if you have been following along with me and have made the `/usr` mount read only, some stuff will be left behind when we try to purge:
+This shows us that `rpcbind` is installed, and gives us other details.
+If you have been following along and have made the `/usr` mount read-only, some stuff will be left behind when we try to purge:

 {linenos=off, lang=Bash}
     sudo apt-get purge rpcbind

 Following are the outputs of interest.
-Now if you have your mounts set-up correctly, you will not see the following errors, if how ever you do see them, then you will need to spend some more time modifying your `/etc/fstab` as discussed above:
+If you have your mounts set up correctly, you will not see the following errors, if however you do see them, then you will need to spend some more time modifying your `/etc/fstab` as discussed above:

 {linenos=off, lang=Bash}
     The following packages will be REMOVED: